gangz/Tetris/IoP_Tetris.md

 26. Now if the block exceed the ceilling, the game will over.
    In the step, we already draw a game over gui, without UT> But I encounter a bit difficult to real terminate the game (without UT, it is OK.
 But with UT, what's the responbilities?).

+27. Add the game over control logic. it is very ugly.
+(TO be check it further )

-26. It is time to elimiate a whole row.
+28. It is time to elimiate a whole row.
 (TBC)